 The school counselor is available to assist students with a wide range of personal, social, and family concerns, including emotional or mental health issues and substance abuse.
 A student who wishes to meet with the school counselor should visit each campus's counseling office.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.

 If your child has experienced trauma, contact the school counselor for more information.

-[See Mental Health Support on page 66, and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children on page 39 and Dating Violence on page 48.]
+[See Mental Health Support and Child Sexual Abuse, Trafficking, and Other Maltreatment of Children and Dating Violence.]